-For extra protection (if you believe it is worth the price), install motion sensors or a coyote-proof fence—one that is at least six feet tall and either electrified or equipped with an outward extension or a “coyote roller” bar at the top.
+For extra protection (if you believe it’s worth the price), install motion sensors or a coyote-proof fence, which should be at least six feet tall with an outward extension or a “coyote roller” bar at the top.
 Since coyotes are excellent diggers, the fence should extend several inches below ground.
 Digging under electric fences will not usually occur if the bottom wire is electrified.

 Some people claim success with predator urine such as wolf or mountain lion to keep coyotes out of their yards.
 While this approach may seem logical, there is very little hard evidence or research to support it.

 Special tips for dog owners: Dogs smaller than 40 pounds are often regarded by coyotes as prey.
 They should never be left outside unattended, especially after dark.
 Larger dogs may also be attacked if they intrude on a pack’s territory and are seen as a threat or competitor.
 All dogs should be walked on a leash, which increases the owner’s control, but never tied up alone in the yard, which increases their vulnerability.

 Special tips for cat owners: A safe cat is an indoor cat.
 Period.